JustinGOSSES/HoustonScienceCity/README.md

 ## Uncertainty:
 Major uncertainty is how to find all the necessary spatial information.
 Business's that create and apply science are plentiful in Houston, but how to do you find all of them and their locations?
 Even government agencies are difficult the data is often kept at agency specific level or covers everything including many agencies that wouldn't be associated with science to a large degree.

 - One possible way to find businesses that use science is to use python to webcrawl or a job website's API to search for all job advertisements over the last year that mention a word from a list of words for scientist.
 If the structure is concsistent, it might be possible to programatically pull company names and then use a google map lookup to find locations.
 There would be false positives, but it might work out alright?
+- Another method would be to do a series of twitter API searches around the #reallivingscientist with the distance criteria of 10 or 20 kilometers and the centerpoint set to various zip code centerpoints.
+The data wouldn't be specific to an exact point but could at least be positioned at neighborhood level and could involved photos and text.

 ## Methods:
 Starting off using geojson from the city of Houston's <a href='http://cohgis-mycity.opendata.arcgis.com/' target="blank">open data GIS portal</a>.